Programming basics#

 Nested Function Calls#

 Above, we called the two functions separately, on different lines.
 We can also nest the function calls on a single line.
-Then, the result of the innermost call is used as the parameter to the outer call.
+Then, the result of the innermost call is used as the argument to the outer call.

 print(len(defendant))